James Healy Seamount: 590 BP eruption

-The eruption that gave rise to the Healy pumice may have occurred 590 ± 80 years before present.
+The eruption that gave rise to the Healy pumice may have occurred 590 ± 80 years before present (but before 1404 AD).
 It has been reconstructed to have been a high-volume pyroclastic eruption, which generated an underwater eruption column that did not strongly interact with the surrounding seawater and only featured a minor phreatomagmatic component.
 The eruption would have occurred at about 500–900 m depth and involved about 5 km3 of pyroclastic material, which formed about 10–15 km3 of pumice and caused the collapse and formation of the Healy Caldera.
 Part of the eruption column could have risen to the surface, possibly creating a pumice raft that would have been transported to New Zealand by oceanic currents and eddies.

 The 590 ± 80 eruption may have triggered a tsunami impacting New Zealand.
-In northeast New Zealand, tsunami deposits at Henderson Bay, Whangapoua Bay, Waihi Beach, Ohiwa Harbour (both Bay of Plenty) and Tāwharanui Peninsula may be linked to the Healy caldera-forming eruption although the link is not definitive.
+In northeast New Zealand, tsunami deposits at Henderson Bay, Whangapoua Bay, Waihi Beach, Ohiwa Harbour (both Bay of Plenty), and Tāwharanui Peninsula may be linked to the Healy caldera-forming eruption although the link is not definitive.
 There is evidence that a tsunami in the 15th century impacted the Maori populations, triggering a shift of settlements from coastal areas to hills; this tsunami may have originated from Healy caldera or correlate to a 1420 tsunami in Japan.
 Other prehistoric tsunamis in New Zealand may have been caused by activity or collapses of Healy volcano or of other volcanoes in the Kermadec arc.

 Loisels Pumice

 Sea-rafted pumices are common in New Zealand.
 A common pumice formation found in northern New Zealand and the Chatham Islands 900 km farther east was identified in 1962 and named the "Loisels Pumice" after the beach where it was identified.
 This pumice has a scientific importance stemming from its age, which directly post-dates the arrival of Maori people on New Zealand and can be used to correlate coastal sites.
 Pumices that may be part of the Loisels Pumice have been found as far as Fraser Island in Australia although this identification is debatable.

 The composition and finding places of Loisels Pumice strongly imply that it was the product of volcanic eruptions in the Tonga-Kermadec arc rather than of volcanism on the New Zealand landmass.
 While it was originally assumed that it stemmed from a single eruptive event, chemical and chronological considerations imply that it is the product of multiple volcanic events.
-One set of Loisels Pumice has an appearance and composition similar to the Healy pumices and probably originated there; they might have been transported on to land by tsunamis.
+One set of Loisels Pumice has an appearance and composition similar to the Healy pumices and probably originated there; they might have been transported onto land by tsunamis.
 Alternatively, the Loisels Pumice may have been formed by an earlier, pre-caldera eruption of Healy.